Most people do not know what models are sitting on their machines.

 trustfall diff baseline.json current.json # explicit comparison

 By default, trustfall diff prints the diff and exits 0 regardless of what changed.
-For CI use, two opt-in flags are available: --exit-code (exit 1 on any change) and --exit-code-on-status-regression (exit 2 only when a previously verified artifact is no longer verified).
+Two opt-in flags change the exit-code behaviour: --exit-code exits 1 on any change; --exit-code-on-status-regression exits 2 only when a previously verified artifact is no longer verified.

 Output statuses